JE-Richards/odin-recipes/README.md

 - A simple homepage
 - Three separate recipe pages

+As the course progresses, CSS is introduced.
+To practice basic CSS, this project will be revisited and updated to include basic CSS stylesheets that will influence the look of our basic HTML pages.

+## The Website

 To view the website in your browser, please visit [https://je-richards.github.io/odin-recipes/](https://je-richards.github.io/odin-recipes/).

 ## Acknowledgements